The Resilience Fund supports community organizations protecting and standing with residents facing increased risks and uncertainty.

 Developed by Seattle Foundation with support from King County, Medina Foundation, Stolte Family Foundation, Bank of America, The Fund for New Citizens in The New York Community Trust, Sheng-Yen Lu Foundation, Emerald Fund and individual philanthropists, the Resilience Fund has two cycles per year, providing grants of up to $20,000 to community-based nonprofits.

-The Resilience Fund supports nonprofit organizations seeking flexible funding to address unanticipated and emerging challenges that impact marginalized populations in our region.
-These nonprofits are facing increased needs for information, support, legal guidance, organizing and advocacy to address threats and discrimination based on factors including race, gender, sexual orientation, religion, disability and country of origin.
+The Resilience Fund supports nonprofit organizations seeking flexible funding to address unanticipated and emerging challenges related to the national political climate that impact marginalized populations in our region.
+These nonprofits are facing increased needs for support, legal guidance, organizing and advocacy to address threats and discrimination based on factors including race, gender, sexual orientation, religion, disability and country of origin.

 Seattle Foundation created the Resilience Fund as a vehicle for timely, flexible grantmaking to address these urgent needs due to a current shift in federal policies, funding and the national political climate.